 Do the Scars Disappear Over Time?

 The incision scars that occur after the vertical tummy tuck tend to disappear or become less apparent over time.
 After 1-2 years after the operation, the scars lose pigment.
 This may even cause the incision scars to become paler than the surrounding tissues.
-The area of the incision scars is smoother than the rest of the body.
+The area of

 When the recovery time after the tummy tuck is completed, the incision scars are in the form of a thin line.
 As time passes, this line becomes thinner and less apparent.
 Thus, it becomes more difficult to notice from the outside.